China's new coronavirus cases drop, world still scared

 Anti-Chinese sentiment has also reared on social media.

-“Just as the H1N1 influenza outbreak in the United States in 2009 should not be called an ‘American virus’, the NCP (novel coronavirus pneumonia) is neither a ‘China virus’ nor ‘Wuhan virus’,” it said, in a reference to the 2009 swine flu pandemic.
+“Just as the H1N1 influenza outbreak in the United States in 2009 should not be called an ‘American virus’, the NCP (novel coronavirus pneumonia) is neither a ‘China virus’ nor ‘Wuhan virus’,” it said, in a reference to the 2009 novel flu virus.

 With companies laying off workers and supply chains disrupted from the car industry to smartphones, China’s economy is taking a big hit.
 ANZ Bank said first quarter growth may slow to between 3.2-4.0%, down from a projection of 5.0%.